moebiussurfing/ofxSurfingDebug/README.md

 //ofxSurfingDebugVariables::setTabbed(true, 1);
 ```

-You can use this workaround to add ofParameters too:
+You can use this "workaround" to add other **ofParameters** types too: (float and int are implemented)
 ```cpp
 ofParameter<float> floatParam;
 ofxSurfingDebugVariables::addFloat(floatParam.getName(), (float*)&floatParam.get());//get name from parameter